Exact and approximate inference in graphical models: variable elimination and beyond: Variable elimination for exact inference

 \subsection{Tree decomposition and block by block elimination}

-Given a graphical model and a tree decomposition of its graph, a possible alternative to solve counting or optimization tasks is to eliminate variables in successive blocks instead of one after the other.
-To do so, the block by block elimination procedure~\citep{Bertele72} relies on the tree decomposition characterization of the treewidth.
+Given a graphical model and a tree decomposition of its graph, a possible alternative to solve counting or optimisation tasks is to eliminate variables by successive blocks instead of one after the other.
+To do so, the block by block elimination procedure~\citep{Bertele72} relies on the tree decomposition characterisation of the treewidth.
 The underlying idea is to apply the variable elimination procedure on the tree decomposition, eliminating one cluster of the tree at each step.
-First a root cluster $C_r\in\mathcal{C}$ is chosen and used to define an order of elimination of the clusters, by progressing from the leaves toward the roots, such that every eliminated cluster corresponds to a leaf of the current intermediate tree.
+First a root cluster $C_r\in\mathcal{C}$ is chosen and used to define an order of elimination of the clusters, by progressing from the leaves toward the root.
+Every eliminated cluster corresponds to a leaf of the current intermediate tree.
 Then each potential function $\psi_B$ is assigned to the cluster $C_i$ in $\mathcal{C}$ such that $B\subset C_i$ which is the closest to the root.
-Sucha cluster always exists from the properties of a tree decomposition and the fact that a potential function is associated to a clique in $G$).
-The procedure starts with the elimination of any leaf cluster $C_i$ of $T$, with parent $C_j$ in $T$.
-Let us note $\mathcal{B}(C_i) = \{ B \in \mathcal{B}, \psi_B \ assigned \ to \ C_i\}$.
+Such a cluster always exists otherwise either the running intersection property would not be satisfied or the graph of the decomposition would not be a tree.
+More precisely, the procedure starts with the elimination of any leaf cluster $C_i$ of $T$, with parent $C_j$ in $T$.
+Let us note $\mathcal{B}(C_i) = \{ B \in \mathcal{B}, \psi_B \text{ assigned to } C_i\}$.
 Here again, commutativity and distributivity are used to rewrite expression (\ref{elimeq}) (with $A=V$) as follows:

 Note that only variables with indices in $C_i \setminus C_j \equiv C_i \cap (V \setminus C_j)$ are eliminated, even if it is common to say that the cluster has been eliminated.
-For instance, for the graph of Figure \ref{fig: tree decomp}, if the first eliminated cluster is $C_1$, the new potential function is $\Aplus_{x_2} \psi_{1,2}(x_1,x_2) \psi_{2,4}(x_2,x_4)$, it depends only on variables $X_1$ and $X_4$.
+For instance, in the example depicted in Figure \ref{fig: tree decomp}, if the first eliminated cluster is $C_1$, the new potential function is $\Aplus_{x_2} \psi_{1,2}(x_1,x_2) \psi_{2,4}(x_2,x_4)$, it depends only on variables $X_1$ and $X_4$.
 Cluster elimination continues until no cluster is left.
-The interest of this procedure is that the intermediate potential function created after each cluster elimination may have a scope much smaller than the treewidth, leading to better space complexity~\citep[chapter 4]{Bertele72}.
+The interest of this procedure is that the intermediate potential function created after each cluster elimination may have a scope much smaller than the treewidth, leading to better space complexity~\cite[chapter 4]{Bertele72}.
 However, the time complexity is increased.